NelaHlase/Multi-Modal-Case-Study/README.md

 ## Running System

+*Due to the size of the dataset, the first run will take a while to download the dataset and process the images.
+The second run will be faster.*

 - Run the application using `python main.py` from the root directory
 - Run the optional application using `python optional.py` from the root directory
 - The application will be available at `http://127.0.0.1:7860`